Painting Green: Sustainable Practices in the Paint Industry

 Using Recycled and Upcycled Materials for Paint

-Low-Voc and Non-Toxic Paint Options
+Low-VOC and Non-Toxic Paint Options

 Water-Based Paint